 Sometimes parents feel upset that the drops or ointment make their new baby's vision blurry.
 As a result, some parents request that the administration of drops or ointment be delayed until they and baby have had some time to gaze at each other and bond in the hours just after birth.

 If you are curious about these requirements in your state, check online at your local department of health website to see if your state requires antibiotic ointment or drops to be administered for newborns.
-If the state does not require it, parents should be able to decline the drops, even if the drops or ointment are part of hospital policy.
+If the state does not require it, parents are able to decline the drops, even if the drops or ointment are part of hospital policy.
 There is usually a waiver parents can sign if they do not consent to the drops.
 Isn't modern medicine grand?Alice!